What is Nursing Home Malpractice?

 Who May be Liable?

 Anyone employed by the nursing home who was responsible for or contributed to injuries or death may be liable.
-Parties in a nursing home abuse lawsuit may include:
+Parties in a long-term care nursing home abuse lawsuit may include:

 - Doctors and Physicians Assistants (PAs)